Nissan Sunny Coupe 1200GL (1970)

 Author: “C/G Test Group” (uncredited)

 Summary: Better than the previous Sunny 1000 Coupe in every respect.
-Five-bearing engine, extremely light and smooth response across the entire range, good gearing with taller ratios, 125km/h possible in third gear, disc brakes for the first time, much improved ride on rough roads, light tail slides easily but easy to control, spacious interior, improved finish.
+Five-bearing engine, extremely light and smooth response across the entire range, good gearing with taller ratios, 125km/h possible in third gear, disc brakes for the first time, much improved ride on rough roads, light tail slides easily but is easy to control, spacious interior, improved finish.

 Road testing the Sunny Coupe 1200GL